AlexanderARodin/learn-tauri/README.md

 # Tauri + Vanilla

-This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.
+I hope this template should help get me started developing with Tauri in vanilla HTML, CSS and Javascript.

 ## Recommended IDE Setup